Healthy finances in later life

-2. Are your savings and investments working hard enough?
+2. Make savings and investments work harder

 The savings market is usually one where loyalty doesn’t pay, with some older accounts paying as little as 0.01% interest.
 And don’t assume that accounts targeted at over-50s will necessarily pay the best rates as you get older – they often don’t.

 - Switch and earn: Which?
 Money Compare can help you to find and switch to a savings account or cash Isa that will make your money work as hard as possible.

 - Make the most of tax-free interest: Since the introduction of a generous personal savings allowance, around 95% of savers no longer pay tax on their savings.

 - Consider the alternatives: Rates on cash savings have been nothing to write home about for years.
 Investing offers the potential for higher returns over the long term, although whether this is right for you depends on your stage of life and attitude to risk.
 Find out how to strike the right balance between risk and return with Which?
 Money’s advice on investing.

 - Are premium bonds still worth it?
 Premium bonds have been a popular way to save for generations, but there’s no guarantee of earning anything at all, and the odds of big winnings are tiny.
 If you might need to start relying on your savings for a regular income, premium bonds are unlikely to be the right option.
 Weigh up the pros and cons of the nation’s favourite savings product.

 For most people, pensions will be a key source of income in later life.
 This may be a combination of the state pension and workplace or private pensions.

 Make sure your entire pension pot is as healthy as possible as you approach retirement and beyond with the following tactics: